astronomer/docs/learn/using-airflow-plugins.md

 id: using-airflow-plugins
 ---

-Plugins are external features that you can add to customize your Airflow intsallation
+Plugins are external features that you can add to customize your Airflow installation.

-Plugins are Airflow components that you can add to your project to customize your Airflow installation.
 You can import custom plugins to Airflow by adding them to the `plugins` directory of your project.

 In this guide you'll learn about plugin capabilities and review some examples that show how they are used and the benefits they provide.